 Penalties for refusing the test are due to the concept of implied consent.
 Having a driver's license is a privilege, not a right.
 When you apply for your license, whether you realize it or not, you agree to take a sobriety test if you are called to, in exchange for the privilege of having a license.

 A refusal to take the test will result in your license suspension.
 The length of the suspension can vary from 6 months to up to 12 months.
 It is important to know that this is a separate penalty over and above the possible DUI penalties.
 The suspension is enforced through the Department of Motor Vehicles instead of the courts.
 (2019 UPDATE: DUI defendants convicted of DUI with the chemical refusal enhancement may be able to continue driving without restriction as long as they get an ignition interlock device (IID) installed in the car.
 The defendant will be given credit for the period of DMV suspension time served with an IID toward their Court ordered suspension.
 California Senate Bill 1046 (2018))

 May Not Help The Situation

 It is important to remember that the breathalyzer test is just one piece of evidence that the police can have against you.
 Police can also observe slurred speech, red eyes, unsteady gait, etc. Based on their observations and possibly a field sobriety test, they may be ready to arrest you for DUI irrespective of the breathalyzer results (which are usually conducted last).
 So just because you have refused the test by no means you are in the clear!

 Also, in some states you can be charged with the refusal.
-So you could actually be found innocent of a DUI, but still be guilty with the refusal to take the test!
+So you could actually be found innocent of a DUI, but still be guilty of the refusal to take the test!
 If you have been charged with a DUI contact us for guidance and learn what defenses are available to you.
 Contact us today!